 The weekend in Devon was the weekend of the Ultimate Destroyer.
 Adi was on fire.
 On the Saturday he scored a scintillating 93 against The Erratics.
 This picture was taken after his excellent fifty against Contango.
 The team are (back L to R) S.Thomson, J.Thomson, D.Chave, O.Gardiner, M.Loades, I.Hayter, (front L to R) D.Shepherd, F.Dudbridge, A.Borley, A.Thomson, M.Sharland (captain).

 On the Thursday, on a scorchingly hot day, Dunfermline posted a formidable score of 198.
-Good batting by Grumpy, Windy and Dunc, along with poor bowling and strange captaincy, secured us a comfortable eight wicket win.
+Good batting by Chris Healey, Windy and Dunc, along with poor bowling and strange captaincy, secured us a comfortable eight wicket win.
 Duncan beat Breadlbane for us on Saturday.
 His not out hundred was scored out of 145, the next highest score being 14.
 Breadalbane subsided to 91 all out.
-Another solo effort the next day - Grumpy's 70 out of 124 - allowed us to score enough against Comrie for Bryan's bowling to win us the game.
+Another solo effort the next day - Chris Healey's 70 out of 124 - allowed us to score enough against Comrie for Bryan's bowling to win us the game.